North Carolina CAM Audit Rights: 3-Year Window [2026]

 TL;DR: North Carolina's 3-year SOL (N.C.G.S. § 1-52(1)) is the shortest in this guide.
-A Charlotte tenant who received a 2023 reconciliation has until early 2026 to act.
+A Charlotte tenant who received a 2023 reconciliation has until early 2026 to act, and a worked example shows $41,775 in recoverable overcharges from gross-up on fixed costs.
 Combined with 60-day lease dispute windows, the practical timeline can be just weeks.
 Audit immediately on receipt.

 North Carolina's three-year statute of limitations for written contract claims is the shortest among the twelve states in this guide, making prompt action critical for Charlotte and Raleigh commercial tenants who believe they have been overcharged.
-The state has no dedicated commercial CAM statute.
 Charlotte's finance and professional services office district and Raleigh's technology and research corridor both generate active CAM billing environments where the three-year window can close before tenants realize they have a recoverable overcharge.

 North Carolina has no statute specifically protecting commercial tenants in CAM disputes.
-The North Carolina Residential Rental Agreements Act (N.C.G.S. § 42-38 et seq.) applies to residential tenancies.
+N.C.G.S. § 42-38 et seq. (the North Carolina Residential Rental Agreements Act) applies to residential tenancies only.
 Commercial leases are governed by general contract law under North Carolina common law.

 North Carolina courts apply standard contract interpretation principles.
 Unambiguous lease terms are enforced as written.
 Ambiguous terms are construed against the drafter, which typically favors tenants in disputes over undefined CAM categories in landlord-drafted forms.